JSC-TechMinds/ObjectButton/README.md

 - If you have more buttons, neccesity to map actions to different functions

 ### Listeners
 Approach used in this library was inspired by [Android][android-listener].
 Instead of passing a function callback, you'll implement listeners inside your class and pass a reference to your object.
-Our library can call all the methods defined in the listener, no need to pass callbacks to individual methods anymore!
-Also, each callback method has one input parameter - a reference to `ObjectButton` instance.
+Our library can call all the functions defined in the listener, no need to pass callbacks to individual functions anymore!
+Also, each callback function has one input parameter - a reference to `ObjectButton` instance.
 This way we can differentiate, which button produced an event and have code for all the buttons in one place.

 Supported listeners:
 - [IOnClickListener](src/interfaces/IOnClickListener.h)